 Julien Bourquin began making watches in 1844, and was succeeded by 1895 by his son.
 Like many of his generation, Ferdinand Bourquin saw the opportunity in mechanization and branded watches.
 He soon established his first brand name, “La Populaire,” and moved into the space at Rue des Roses 2 vacated by Gebel.
 There he produced 13, 16, and 19 ligne watch movements, including chronographs and complicated watches.
 But Bourquin was thinking bigger than this!

 By 1902, Ferdinand Bourquin registered a new brand for chronographs and stop watches: Leonidas.
 These would soon be produced in a new factory across town, named for the street on which it was located.
-The growth of Leonidas will be covered in the future on an article about Fabrique d’Horlogerie Beau-Site, but Bourquin himself would not live to see it.
+The growth of Leonidas is covered in another article about Fabrique d’Horlogerie Beau-Site, but Bourquin himself would not live to see it.
 He died unexpectedly in 1905, leaving the development of Leonidas to Constant Jeanneret-Droz, youngest son of the rival Jeanneret family.

 Bourquin is listed at Rue des Roses 2 only in 1901, 1902, and 1903.

 More space at the factory was taken by Chopard & Saucy, a maker of various watchmaking tools.
 This company appears there in 1902 with their cylindrical screwdriver sold under the brand name “Eureka” but is no longer listed after 1903.

 We have a gap in Indicateur Davoine until 1908, by which time Rue des Roses 2 is occupied by specialty chronograph maker Reymond-Rod & Aeschlimann, producer of the Sonnenberg brand.
 It appears that Emile Reymond-Rod and Paul Sandoz-Reymond combined their patents under the Sandoz Watch Company, also of Saint-Imier.